Mixed up words when speaking anxiety symptoms description:

 - Anxiety 101 is a summarized description of anxiety, anxiety disorder, and how to overcome it.

-anxietycentre.com: Information, support, and therapy for anxiety disorder and its symptoms, including mixing up your words.
+anxietycentre.com: Information, support, and therapy for anxiety disorder and its symptoms, including Mixing Up Words When Speaking.